UN Climate Summit: NGOs urge leaders to reform Agri-Food Systems

 Stephanie Maw, Senior UN Policy & Advocacy Manager at ProVeg International and co-chair of the NGO coalition: “The global food system is one of the most significant contributors to climate change, responsible for 33% of global greenhouse gas emissions.
 Animal agriculture alone accounts for up to 20% of those emissions, a number that is projected to rise if no meaningful action is taken.”

 Akshath Kaimal, who leads the coalition’s finance subgroup, and works at TAPP Coalition: “Reforming agricultural practices, subsidies and food taxes and prioritizing plant-based food consumption are critical to meeting the Paris Agreement targets.
 Current food systems disproportionately harm Indigenous communities and vulnerable groups in the Global South, where climate impacts are most severe.
 The newly established Loss and Damage (L&D) Fund provides an essential opportunity to support these communities, helping them recover from the economic damages caused by industrial agriculture.
-Our COP29 Declaration, signed by 4 nation States and 100+ NGOs has urged OECD countries and China to tax meat or start GHG-emission pricing (agri-ETS) to reduce emissions and cofinance the L&D Fund with (part of the) tax revenues”.
+Our COP29 Declaration, endorsed by 27 countries, and 100+ NGOs has urged OECD countries and China to tax meat or start GHG-emission pricing (agri-ETS) to reduce emissions and cofinance the L&D Fund with (part of the) tax revenues”.

 The animal agriculture sector is a key driver of land-use change and biodiversity loss, causing 13 billion hectares of deforestation annually, due to land conversion for agricultural uses as pastures or cropland, with detrimental effects on water, soil, biodiversity, and climate change.
 The total global herd size in “farmed animal” units is projected to rise by 37 up to 46 percent between 2012 and 2050, which does not align with the Paris Agreement goal of net zero emissions by 2050.
 The last IPCC report recognized these issues and proposed GHG-emission taxes on meat and dairy in high income countries.
 A COP28 FAO roadmap report proposed similar taxes.
 By focusing on pricing and taxation policies, targeted at meat processors, governments can incentivize a shift toward plant-based products and reduce farmed animals-related emissions.
 Such reforms are essential not only for mitigating climate change but also for ensuring that the most affected populations receive compensation for their losses and access to sustainable food systems.
 The Climate Action Network (CAN International), the largest global climate NGO, urged leaders on 8th October to tax polluting sectors and use tax revenues for climate finance of the Loss & Damage Fund.